 If it’s going to happen anyways, the argument goes, we might as well tax it and enact safeguards protecting consumers, problem gamblers and the integrity of sports.

-What the UIGEA Did
+What The UIGEA Accomplished

 There are many misconceptions about what the UIGEA actually says.
 Shoddy news reporting led many to believe online gambling was criminalized with the passage of the UIGEA.
 This is untrue.